 - Support intersex inclusion in health and human rights initiatives.

-- Include intersex in education and service access policies, and in employment, diversity and inclusion, and anti-bullying policies.
+- Include measures to combat stigma in healthcare, education, employment, diversity and inclusion, and anti-bullying policies.

 - Put people with intersex variations and intersex-led organisations front and centre when talking about intersex.